pythonanywhere/flask-tutorials/tutorial-2.md

         </body>
     </html>

-This should be pretty clear -- most of it is boilerplate, and the form inside the row (inside the container inside the body) is a simple login form with username and password fields.
+This should be pretty clear, certainly if you're familiar with HTML -- most of it is boilerplate, and the form inside the row (inside the container inside the body) is a simple login form with username and password fields, each of which has a label, and a "Log in" button to submit the form.
 Note that the `type` of the password field is "password" -- this is to do the normal trick of making it display asterisks when people type into it.

 So, we have an HTML template that will display our login page.
-Let's add the Flask code to use it!
-Keep the browser tab showing the template file open -- we'll come back to it in a bit -- and in a new browser tab, load up the `flask_app.py` file, and add a new view like this:
+Let's add some basic Flask code to display it so that we can see how it looks.
+Keep the browser tab showing the template file open -- we'll come back to it in a bit -- and right-click on "mysite" in the breadcrumbs near the top of the page, and select the option to open it in a new browser tab.
+Go to that tab, then click on the `flask_app.py` file, which contains your Python code.
+At the end of the file, add a new view like this:

     @app.route("/login/")
     def login():
         return render_template("login_page.html")

-Reload the app from the "Web" tab or by using the button at the top right of the page, then go to your site.
+Reload the app the button at the top right of the page -- in case you've forgotten, it looks like this:

+IMAGE HERE

+Once that's done, go to your site in yet another browser tab -- remember, it's at *yourpythonanywhereusername*`.pythonanywhere.com.
+You should now have three tabs open -- the template, the Python code, and your site.

-You'll get the page with the list of comments, of course -- so next, edit the URL in the browser's address bar and add "/login/" to the end.
-Hit return, and we get the login page.
+On your site, you'll see what you did before -- the page with the list of comments.
+So next, edit the URL in the browser's address bar and add "/login/" to the end.
+Hit return, and we get the login page:

+IMAGE HERE

 So far, so good!
+But if you enter a username and a password into the form, you'll get a "Method not allowed" error:

+IMAGE HERE

-But if you enter a username and a password into the form, you'll get a "Method not allowed" error.
-Hopefully that will be familiar from the first tutorial; our form is sending a `POST` request when the "Log in" button is clicked, and our view doesn't handle that yet.
+Hopefully that will be
+familiar from the first tutorial; our form is sending a `POST` request when the "Log in" button is clicked, and our view doesn't handle that  method yet.

 We've reached a state where our site is doing something new, so let's use git to take a checkpoint.
-In a new browser tab, open up a Bash console from the PythonAnywhere "Consoles" tab.
+In yet another new browser tab, open up a Bash console from the PythonAnywhere "Consoles" tab.
 Change your working directory to `mysite`, which is where all of our code is, by running this command: